larntz/lemmy-directory/content/community/lemmy.world/dfw.md

 ---
 title: "Dallas-Fort Worth"
 name: "dfw"
 description: "DFW is a home for discussion and content related to the Dallas/Fort Worth Metroplex.
-We strive to be a friendly and welcoming community to all of our users whether they are longtime residents of DFW, newcomers, curious Lemmers, or just visiting (Stole most of this text from the Dallas subreddit FYI)."
+We strive to be a friendly and welcoming community to all of our users whether they are longtime residents of DFW, newcomers, curious Lemmers, or just visiting.
+Howdy y'all.Don't miss : [c/Texas](https://lemmy.world/c/texas)Sister City Communities:* [c/Houston](https://lemmy.world/c/houston)* [c/Austin](https://lemmy.world/c/austin)* [c/San Antonio](https://lemmy.world/c/sanantonio)Rules:1) Be kind.2) No spam or soliciting for money.3) No racism or other bigotry allowed.4) Obviously nothing illegal.If you see these please report them."
 type: community
-date: "2023-06-29 12:38:04"
+date: "2023-06-30 13:17:29"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.world/c/dfw"
 host: lemmy.world
-lastmod: "2023-06-28 05:45:05"
+lastmod: "2023-06-29 20:36:42"
 published: "2023-06-13 01:37:45"
-subscribers: 118
+subscribers: 124
-posts: 21
+posts: 23
-comments: 67
+comments: 70
-weight: 21
+weight: 23
-dau: 9
+dau: 2
-wau: 14
+wau: 13
 mau: 22
 instances:
 - "lemmy_world"